jhap1982/giveituruguay/2004/2004-09-30 - Esquire House, Beverly Hills, CA, USA/README.md

 ## Setlist

-Out in L.A.
+1. Out in L.A.
-I Wanna Be Sedated
+2. I Wanna Be Sedated
-Tiny Dancer part of JOHN
+3. Tiny Dancer part of JOHN
-Around the World
+4. Around the World
-Don't Forget Me
+5. Don't Forget Me
-I Could Have Lied
+6. I Could Have Lied
-SETLIST INCOMPLETE
+<br>**SETLIST INCOMPLETE**

 ## Notes